gmullerb/base-style-config/js/README.md

 * It has only 1 rule to check that "`Copyright (c)`" is present in the file.

+[regex[no-export-group]: Eslint Regex Rules for Exports](config/configs/regex/no-export-group.js):

+* It has only 1 rule to check that export group is not used.

 [regex[immutable.ts]: Eslint Regex Rules for Immutable Typescript](config/configs/regex/immutable-ts.js):

 * It has only 1 rule to check that `public` fields are `readonly`.
 * Inspects only `.ts` and `.tsx` files.

-[regex[void.function.ts]: Eslint Regex Rules for Void Function Typings](js/config/configs/regex/void-function-ts.js):
+[regex[void.function.ts]: Eslint Regex Rules for Void Function Typings](config/configs/regex/void-function-ts.js):

 * It has only 1 rule to check that `VoidFunction` is used instead of `() => void`.
 * inspects only `.ts` and `.tsx` files